moskalyk/awesome-gpt-3/README.md

 > "I can easily see many jobs in the next 10-20 years changing their workflow to "human describes, AI builds, human debugs". - [Vitalik](https://twitter.com/VitalikButerin/status/1284185128768503808)

 Question: Should our default not always be debugging?
 Reasoning towards new commons grounds?
 Does tradition keep us bound or free us?
-Question: How does memory play a role in our ecological space of normative psychology?
+Question: How does memory & language play a role in our ecological space of normative psychology?

 ## Inputs (ACTION: Pull Request to add here)
 - https://delian.substack.com/p/quick-thoughts-on-gpt3